thacherT1D/new-angular-curriculum/Unit-2/02-digest-cycle.md

 #### Dirty Checking

 Dirty Checking is a process to check if the value of an expression/variable has changed.
-Dirty Checking simply compares and old value with a new one to see if it has changed.
+Dirty Checking simply compares an old value with a new one to see if it has changed.
 Angular uses Dirty Checking to determine whether the value of a variable or expression in its scope has changed or not.
 If it has, it does the required operation.
 You can read more about it [here](http://stackoverflow.com/questions/24698620/dirty-checking-on-angular)

 ### Back to the chart: